Nix-wie-weg/ga_events/README.md

 We have taken special care of tracking events while the DOM is loading.
 Events get collected until the DOM is ready and flushed afterwards.

+### Default values

+While collecting hundreds of thousands of events on a daily basis in GoogleAnalytics we found corrupted aggregated events when the event label or value is omitted.
+We now enforce a default label ("-") and value (1).

 ### Too many events